 About Queen Street Gallery

-Queen Street Gallery was established in Neath in 2018.
+Queen Street Gallery was established by Bethan Ash in 2018.
 The gallery represents some of the finest artists and designer makers in Wales, we also promote the work of up and coming new talent and run regular art competitions.

-We also show monthly virtual exhibitions through our website, please click the virtual link on the menu to view and enjoy our latest virtual show.
+During lockdown we also showed monthly virtual exhibitions on our website, please click the virtual link on the menu to view and enjoy these virtual show.

 The atmosphere in the gallery and shop is friendly and informal and there is a broad range of styles and prices.
 Whether you are looking for a one-off purchase or are interested in building a serious collection we look forward to welcoming you!

 Neath was given its Fayre and Market Charter in 1280 and still holds a street and livestock market each September; it was called Nidum by the Romans who established a Roman fort and numerous marching camps on the surrounding hills; these hills also gave rise to the name of Nest or Nyth as Neath is nestled within them on the flat plain of the glacial valley; the picturesque Cistercian Abbey ruins, dissolved by Henry VIII, are easily reached along the towpath of the Tennant Canal; the canal network extends to Briton Ferry, Swansea and Aberdulais where the first copper smelting works have been renovated by the National Trust, the Norman castle, which gives rise to the Welsh name of Castell Nedd, and the Norman Church of St. Thomas are located in the centre of town.